dotnet/installer/src/SourceBuild/tarball/content/README.md

 ## Filing Issues

-This repo should only contain issues that are tied to the VMR construction/build itself.
-For other issues, please file them to their appropriate development repos.
+This repo does not accept issues as of now.
+Please file issues to the appropriate development repos.
+For issues with the VMR itself, please use the [source-build repository](https://github.com/dotnet/source-build).

 ## Useful Links